VITA Grant FAQs Category: Application Process

 14. If I use information from a previous application, does it harm my chances of receiving a grant?

-No. Each year the application stands alone during the technical ranking phase.
+It is possible.
+Each year the application stands alone during the technical ranking phase.
+Failure to address any changes to information requested could result in a lower technical score.
 If you were a prior year recipient, the Grant Program Office considers your performance and financial growth from its experience with your organization during the award period.

 Next Category: Tax Compliance